 Three of the Human Race NMD TR colorways are vibrant enough to catch attention.
 Wear them with understated or muted colors so the focus will be on your footwear.
 Black jeans will show off the colors very well.
 For the black colorway, blue jeans will work.
 Feel free to add a bright jacket or shirt to top it off.

 The Pharrell Williams x Adidas Human Race NMD TR features a Primeknit upper which provides the wearer with ultralight comfort and adaptive support.
-The low top footwear also has Boost cushioning, a unique Pharrell Williams graphics-designed insole, and the new grippy trail rubber outsole.
+The low top footwear also has Boost cushioning for superior energy return, a unique Pharrell Williams graphics-designed insole, and the new grippy trail rubber outsole.

 Well-known singer, record, and film producer, rapper, and songwriter Pharrell Williams first branched into designing with Japanese brand, Nigo, in 2005.
 After that, it was a series of ventures after ventures until he signed on for a long-term partnership with Adidas in 2014.